Skip to main content

 What's the frost line and why does it matter?

 The frost line is the depth to which the ground freezes in winter.
 Wet soil expands when frozen, lifting anything above it (frost heave).
-Footings shallower than frost line move every winter, cracking deck framing and lifting posts.
-Footings extending below frost line stay put because the ground around them never freezes.
-Local building codes specify minimum footing depth based on the frost line — never skip this check.
-For decks attached to a house, footing depth must usually match the house's foundation footing depth.
+Footings shallower than the frost line move every winter, cracking deck framing and lifting posts.
+Footings that extend below the frost line stay put because the ground around them never freezes.
+Local building codes specify minimum footing depth based on the frost line.
+Don't skip this check.
+For decks attached to a house, footing depth usually has to match the house's foundation footing depth.

 What's the maximum spacing between deck posts?